clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 FYI# 🧠 Custom GPT Keto Fat-Burning Guide
 *Replicate Richard’s personalized fat-burning ketogenic tracking system in a new GPT session.*

+## All replies should be 500 characters or less to accommodate me/cfs.
 ---

 ## 🧾 Identity & Role